About the Geofabric

 Geofabric Surface Cartography

-Cartographic representation of surface hydrological features -
+Cartographic representation of surface hydrological features, based on best available mapped features, approximating 1:100,000 scale. -

 Geofabric Surface Network